itxcristy/perfumes/README.md

 - **Secure Checkout**: Multi-step checkout process with validation
 - **Order Tracking**: Track order status and history
 - **User Profile**: Manage personal information and preferences
+- **About Page**: Learn about our heritage, story, and values at Aligarh Attar House

 ### 👨‍💼 Seller Features
 - **Product Management**: Add, edit, and delete products